-- Integrated Approach: Categories in Schedule E (harm reduction, prevention, treatment, recovery) are recognized as overlapping and should not be strictly siloed. - Community Alignment: Current and planned investments, particularly the drop-in/harm reduction center, broadly reflect existing community and public input. - Harm Reduction Center Development: The full definition, implementation, and measurable outcomes for the harm reduction center are still being determined and require careful planning and input.
-Recommendations for this should be provided before the Request for Proposal (RFP) is issued by Public Health and after the OPC Study is presented to the Subcommittee by/through Public Health
+- Integrated Approach: Categories in Schedule E (harm reduction, prevention, treatment, recovery) are distinct and describe different approaches that can be taken to reverse the harmful effects of opioid use.
+However, it is possible for interventions to incorporate strategies from more than one category, which means these categories can be recognized as overlapping and need not always be strictly siloed." - Community Alignment: Current and planned investments, particularly the drop-in/harm reduction center, broadly reflect existing community and public input. - Harm Reduction Center Development: The full definition, implementation, and measurable outcomes for the harm reduction center are still being determined and require careful planning and input.
+Recommendations for this should be provided before the Request for

-- Equity and Access: Decision-making must center on marginalized groups.
-Equity and access, especially for traditionally underserved populations (e.g., homeless, Black men, people with lived experience, LGBTQ+, pregnant/parenting adults), must remain a guiding principle. - Data-Driven Processes: There is a critical need for improved processes to: - Develop priority areas and subsequent calls for proposals. - Efficiently analyze available data (overdose, treatment, harm reduction service utilization) - Streamline the process of reviewing efficacy of programs funded - Therefore, the subcommittee will work on a recommendation of what this process should look like and include - Efficiently analyze available data (overdose, treatment, harm reduction service utilization) - Operational Capacity: The existing committee is unlikely to efficiently create and monitor these systems without dedicated paid staff (part-time or full-time).
+- Proposal (RFP) is issued by Public Health and after the OPC Study is presented to the Subcommittee by/through Public Health - Equity and Access: Decision-making must center on marginalized groups.
+Equity and access, especially for traditionally underserved populations (e.g., homeless, Black men, people with lived experience, LGBTQ+, pregnant/parenting adults), must remain a guiding principle. - Data-Driven Processes: There is a critical need for improved processes to: - Develop priority areas and subsequent calls for proposals. - Efficiently analyze available data (overdose, treatment, harm reduction service utilization) - o Streamline the process of reviewing efficacy of programs funded - Therefore, the subcommittee will work on a recommendation of what this process should look like and include - Efficiently analyze available data (overdose, treatment, harm reduction service utilization) - Operational Capacity: The existing committee is unlikely to efficiently create and monitor these systems without dedicated paid staff (part-time or full-time).
 Systems are also needed to track fund utilization and measure community impact.
 It is our recommendation to have a parttime or fulltime position created within the county to work with the many partners and pieces to funding and policy. - Urgency, Flexibility, and Sustainability: We must emphasize the need for these qualities in fund allocation and investments and call for Efficient analyzation of available data (overdose, treatment, harm reduction service utilization). - Balanced Perspective: We must recognize the importance of balancing subjective input (stories/needs of affected individuals) with objective criteria (fiscal/legal standards, available data/trends). - Community Drug Checking: Acknowledge the importance and effectiveness of comprehensive community drug checking initiatives and continue to work on making this a reality in our county.